Large financial problems

 - If the problem is likely to be long-term and you are not in your final year and a large amount of money is needed (for example to pay your tuition fees), then realistically there is not much that can be done to help.
-The only option may be to take an interruption of study which you have agreed with your academic school.
-Please note: taking an interruption of study will mean that you are no longer a registered student and the University is required to report this to the UK Border Agency.
+The only option may be to take an interruption of study which you would need to have authorised by your academic school.
+Please note: taking an interruption of study will mean that you are no longer a registered student and the University is required to report this to the Home Office (formerly UK Border Agency).
 Once you have been reported you would normally be expected to leave the UK as soon as possible.
 If you are considering this option then you are strongly advised to discuss your situation with International Student Support.

 Apply for a grant through the University

 - If you are near the end of your course and you have an unforeseen financial problem due to a crisis or emergency situation, then you may be eligible to apply for a grant.
 The Student Advisory Service administers a small number of grants, some funded by the University and others by independent charities linked to the University.
 Those open to applications from international students are listed below.
 If you wish apply you will need to consult an International Student Adviser.

 - Sir Ernest Cassel Educational Trust (Mountbatten Memorial Grants):

 - Applications accepted from final year students from Commonwealth countries only.

 - Lilian Oldfied Davies and Benjamin Narberth Fund: